How to get involved in Tarantool

 - Modules for Tarantool.
 They can be written in C and Lua.

 - Connectors for programming languages.

-First-time tasks can be easily found in the issues section of any repository by the “good first issue” tag.
+To start contributing, check the “good first issue” tag in the issues section of any of our repositories.
 These are beginner to intermediate tasks that will help you get comfortable with the tool.

 See the list of tasks

-For each repository we have a queue for reviewing, and reviewing your changes can be delayed.
-We try to give the first answer within two days.
+There is a review queue in each of our repositories, so your changes may not be reviewed immediately.
+We usually give the first answer within two days.
 Depending on the ticket and its complexity, the review time may take a week or more.

 Please do not hesitate to tag the maintainer in your GitHub ticket.

 Read on to learn about contributing to different ecosystem blocks.

 There are several ways to improve the documentation: